-To begin with, navigate to Rank Math > Sitemap Settings and change the Links Per Sitemap as shown below:
+Once you’ve added the rewrite rules, you need to flush the sitemap cache for the changes to take effect.
+To do that, navigate to Rank Math > Sitemap Settings and change the Links Per Sitemap as shown below:

-Click on Save Changes located at the bottom of the page.
-Once you’ve saved the settings, head over to your WordPress admin area and navigate to Settings > Permalinks as shown below:
+Next, click on Save Changes, at the bottom of the page.
+Once you’ve saved the settings, head over to your WordPress admin area and navigate to Settings > Permalinks, as shown below:

-Using caching plugins is probably the easiest way to speed up your WordPress site.
-However, you might end up getting your sitemap cached too, and this is definitely not a good idea!
+Caching plugins is probably the easiest way to speed up your WordPress site.
+However, you might get your sitemap cached too, which is not a good idea!
 A sitemap should always reflect the latest posts and URLs of your website; caching it defeats the purpose.

 Since you don’t have to cache the sitemaps, exclude the sitemap files generated by Rank Math plugin from being cached in your caching plugin.
 The cache could be via a plugin or from the server.

 And that’s it!
 Now open the sitemap after clearing your browser’s cache or using a private (incognito) window, and you should see your sitemap without any trouble.